40 Spots to Find Dazzling Fall Colors with Expert Tips, Local Destinations, and a Leaf Hunt Printable

 (630) 850-8110

 A 220-acre prime wildlife spot with numerous trails for hiking, biking, horseback riding, fishing and boating.
-Features a fantastic nature center, as well as Graue Mill and Museum.
+This preserve features a fantastic nature center, as well as Graue Mill and Museum just a short walk along the Salt Creek.

 Mayslake Forest Preserve